Guidelines for Selling Your Books to Iliad

 13. Don’t ask us to appraise a book over the phone or e-mail.
 Sorry, but there are too many variables in estimating a book’s value, and we simply can’t do it without seeing the book in front of us.
 This applies to ALL books, not just collectibles.

 14. We pride ourselves on being fair and honest when we purchase your books.
-We’ve been in the used book business for nearly thirty years, so we like to think we know what we’re doing.
+We’ve been in the used book business for over thirty years, so we like to think we know what we’re doing.

 If you have any questions on selling your books, please call us at (818)509-2665 or drop us an e-mail.
 Thank you for taking the time to read this far, and we hope to see you soon!